syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 start_num: Optional.
 The starting position for searching in the string.

 > Note
+>

-* _If the value of find_text is not found, the #VALUE! error value is returned._
+> * If the value of find_text is not found, the &#35;VALUE! error value is returned.
-* _If the start_num argument is omitted, it is assumed to be 1._
+> * If the start_num argument is omitted, it is assumed to be 1.
-* _If start_num is not greater than 0, or is greater than the length of the string argument, the #VALUE! error value is returned._
+> * If start_num is not greater than 0, or is greater than the length of the string argument, the &#35;VALUE! error value is returned.